sandhyavisakha/sandhyavisakha/README.md

 # Welcome to My Tech Journey 👋

-I'm Visakha Sandhya Griddaluru, a passionate AWS Cloud Engineer and DevOps enthusiast on a mission to transition my career into the world of technology.
+I'm Visakha Sandhya Griddaluru, a passionate AWS Cloud and DevOps Engineer aiming for a successful career in the world of technology.
 Welcome to my GitHub profile!

 ## About Me